 Teacher Description: Holistic health and skill development through Teaching Games for Understanding are key areas of focus in developing physical and health literacy for this course.
-Dual Credit: This course will potentially be a dual credit course in conjunction with Fleming College.
-It will be team taught.
-Students can earn a high school credit and a college credit from Fleming College.

 PSK4U1 - Introductory Kinesiology, Grade 12, University Preparation

 This course focuses on the study of human movement and of systems, factors, and principles involved in human development.
 Students will learn about the effects of physical activity on health and performance, the evolution of physical activity and sport, and the physiological, psychological, and social factors that influence an individual's participation in physical activity and sport.
 The course prepares students for university programs in physical education and health, kinesiology, health sciences, health studies, recreation, and sports administration.